nxt-insurance/nxt_registry/README.md

 # NxtRegistry

-`NxtRegistry` is a simple implementation of the container pattern.
-It allows you to register and resolve values in nested structures.
+`NxtRegistry` is a simple container that allows you to register and resolve values in nested structures.

 ## Installation